-The trails we ride are generally excellent quality, well maintained and very easy riding.
-They are mostly purpose-built cycle trails but link up with unsealed paper roads and some sections of sealed road.
-You will encounter a range of different surfaces – predominantly unsealed gravel cycle trail.
-They are easy to moderate (mostly grade 1-2, but you may encounter the odd section of grade 3).
-There is nothing difficult or technical.
+The trails we ride are generally very good quality, well maintained and easy riding.
+They are a combination of purpose-built cycle trails linked up with unsealed gravel roads and occasionally small sections of sealed road.
+You will encounter a range of different surfaces – predominantly unsealed gravel roads and trails.
+They are easy to moderate (mostly grade 1-2) but there are a few sections of grade 3, which is intermediate.

-The trails occasionally cross small streams and get damaged by weather and erosion.
-These hazards are infrequent- but they do occur, especially after storms.
-Where you come across track damage (eg washouts, potholes, deep loose metal etc) or if you’re unsure about anything, we strongly encourage you to stop, get off your bike and walk your bike around the hazard.
+The trails occasionally cross small streams and can be damaged by weather and erosion.
+You may also encounter deep loose metal, potholes, sharp corners, downhill sections, exposed rocks and boulders, tree branches, slips, mud, pools and flooding (among other things).
+These hazards are infrequent- but they do occur.
+Where you come across these hazards or if you’re ever unsure about anything, we strongly encourage you to stop, get off your bike and walk your bike around the hazard.
 You must take care, ride within your limits and use common sense.

-You do not need to be a regular cyclist, but you must be confident riding a bicycle.
-Most people who have ridden a bike when they were young do not have any problems.
+You must be confident riding a bicycle and know your limits.
 We encourage going for a few training rides of 1-2 hours before your tour.
-This will help make your tour more fun and enjoyable.
-If you are not confident riding on gravel, you might like to practice on an unsealed gravel road or trail, but is not essential.
+This will improve your skills and fitness, helping make your tour more fun and enjoyable.
+If you are not confident riding on gravel, you might like to practice on an unsealed gravel road or trail.

 There are some hills, we will brief you of these before each section.
 If you’re riding an electric bike, you will hardly notice them.
 You’ll zip up them with ease and wonder why the non-ebikers have slowed down.
 If you are riding a conventional bike, you will be working harder.
 But there are no serious inclines which a moderate level of fitness can’t handle.
 In a worst case scenario – you can always get off and walk.
 For the most part, there are not many long climbs or descents, but you will get used to us talking about “undulations” as you pass through the amazing landscapes!